 - Illegal chain saw activities are rampant in both the Togo Plateau, Kabo, and Odome River Forest Reserves and off reserves

 - Non-payment of compensation to farmers by Timber Companies for crops destroyed.

-- Signing of SRA with the Timber Companies without community participation
+- The signing of SRA with the Timber Companies without community participation

-- Encroachment and Calls for re-demarcation of the Odome River to allow for more farming lands to local people.
+- Encroachment and Calls for re-demarcation of the Odome River to allow for more farming lands for local people.

 - Community Forest Protection Task Forces needed to revived and motivated to work.

-- Need to summaries forest laws into local languages for the communities.
+- Need to summarize forest laws into local languages for the communities.